Dave Mooney: Loan to Colchester United

 On 5 August 2010 it was announced that Mooney would be joining League One side Colchester United on loan until 3 January 2011.
 He came on as a substitute in the U's first league game of the season, a 2–2 draw at Exeter City.
 Mooney then scored twice on his full debut for the club, with a pair of first half goals in a 3–0 League Cup win over Hereford United.
 He scored his first league goal for Colchester in a 1–1 draw at home to Carlisle United on 27 August.

 Mooney scored twice on his first appearance in the FA Cup, a 4–3 first round win over Bradford City on 6 November.

-Mooney initially had a loan deal which ran until 6 January, but decided to return to Colchester United for the remainder of 2010/2011 season.
+Mooney's loan initially ran until 6 January, but he decided to return to Colchester United for the remainder of the 2010–11 season.
 He finished as the club's top scorer with 14 goals in all competitions as they finished in 10th place in League One.
 With his Reading contract expiring in June 2011, Mooney became a free agent.
 However, in July 2011, it was reported, after some speculation, that Mooney would not be returning to the U's on a permanent basis.